appium/appium-flutter-driver/README.md

 Appium Flutter Driver is a test automation tool for [Flutter](https://flutter.dev) apps on multiple platforms/OSes.
 Appium Flutter Driver is part of the [Appium](https://github.com/appium/appium) mobile test automation tool maintained by community.
 Feel free to create PRs to fix issues/improve this driver.

-## :warning: pre-0.1.x version

-This package is in early stage of experiment, breaking changes and breaking codes are to be expected!
+This package is still experiment, breaking changes and breaking codes are to be expected!
 All contributions, including non-code, are welcome!
 See [TODO](#todo) list below.

 ## Flutter Driver vs Appium Flutter Driver
 Even though Flutter comes with superb integration test support, [Flutter Driver](https://flutter.dev/docs/cookbook/testing/integration/introduction), it does not fit some specific use cases, such as